-- $1 \qquad (1) In this Act:$ - "enduring power of attorney" means a power of attorney described in section 2 and, in the case of an enduring power of attorney made on or after the coming into force of this Act, complies with the requirements of sections 3 and 4, and - (a) includes an extra-provincial [extra-jurisdictional] power of attorney that complies with the requirements of section 14, whether or not the extraprovincial [extra-jurisdictional] power of attorney complies with sections 2, 3 and 4, but - (b) does not include an irrevocable power of attorney that is or has been - (i) granted for valuable consideration, or - (ii) granted to secure a liability of the grantor to the attorney;
+- 1 (1) In this Act: - "enduring power of attorney" means a power of attorney described in section 2 and, in the case of an enduring power of attorney made on or after the coming into force of this Act, complies with the requirements of sections 3 and 4, and - (a) includes an extra-provincial power of attorney that complies with the requirements of section 12, whether or not the extra-provincial power of attorney complies with sections 2, 3 and 4, but - (b) does not include an irrevocable power of attorney that is or has been - (i) granted for valuable consideration, or - (ii) granted to secure a liability of the grantor to the attorney;

 - "family member" means any of the following, with respect to the grantor or attorney, as the case may be

-- (a) [a spouse or former spouse]
+- (a) the spouse or individual with whom the grantor or attorney, as the case may be, is cohabiting or has cohabited as a spouse;

 - (b) a son or daughter;

-- (c) a parent or legal guardian before the grantor or attorney, as the case may be, became an adult, except where the legal guardian was a minister of the Crown;
+- (c) a parent or legal guardian before the grantor or attorney, as the case may be, became an adult, except where the legal guardian was a minister of the Crown:

 - (d) a brother or sister;

 - (e) a grandparent;

 - (f) a grandchild;

 - (g) an uncle or aunt;

 - (h) a nephew or niece;

-- "immediate family member" means an adult referred to in paragraphs (a) to (d) of the definition of "family member";
+"immediate family member" means an adult referred to in paragraphs (a) to (d) of the definition of "family member";

-- "notice of attorney acting" means a notice of attorney acting under section 8.
+"notice of attorney acting" means a notice of attorney acting under section 8.

-- (2) For the purposes of the definition of "family member" and "immediate family member" in subsection (1), the relationships listed in clauses (b) to (h) of that definition include adoptive and step-family relationships.
+(2) For the purposes of the definition of "family member" and "immediate family member" in subsection (1), the relationships listed in clauses (b) to (h) of that definition include adoptive and step-family relationships.

-Comment: The definition of "enduring power of attorney" sets out the requirements for both a power of attorney created in the enacting jurisdiction as well as an extra-territorial power of attorney.
-Under the Act an extra-territorial power of attorney is a valid power of attorney in the enacting jurisdiction if it is a valid power of attorney according to the law of the place where it is executed and it meets the other requirements of section 14.
-Therefore the formalities of sections 2, 3 and 4 are not required for it to be valid in the enacting jurisdiction.
+Comment: The definition of "enduring power of attorney" sets out the requirements for both a power of attorney created in the enacting jurisdiction as well as an extra-territorial power of attorney created outside of the enacting jurisdiction, an extra-territorial power of attorney.
+Under the Act an extra-territorial power of attorney is a valid power of attorney in the enacting jurisdiction if it is a valid power of attorney according to the law of the place where it is executed and it meets the other requirements of section 12.
+Therefore the formalities of sections 2, 3 and 4 are not required for it to be valid in the enacting jurisdiction as would be required for a power of attorney created in the enacting jurisdiction.